alangiovanni/deploy-synthetics-terraform-datadog/README.md

-# IaC - Infraestructure as Code
+# MaC - Monitoring as Code
-  Deploy de um ambiente de monitoria na AWS com Terraform
+  Deploy de um Synthetics API Test no Datadog com Terraform 🚀
 <p align="center">
  <a href="#-sobre-o-projeto">Sobre</a> •
  <a href="#-funcionalidades">Funcionalidades</a> •